Birthday parties in Melbourne have always had personality.

 People notice.

-A Demon Hunter cake doesn’t sit quietly.
+A Kpop Demon Hunters cake doesn’t sit quietly.

 It doesn’t fade into the background.